 Taxpayers who are not dependent children / parents / partners (another taxpayer claims family or child allowance for them) or taxpayers with positive intermediary tax base are eligible for general allowance.
-General tax allowance amounted to 2,521.82 per year in 2006.
 Since 2007, general allowance differentiates according to the taxable income amount.